 After that, I started picking up extra produce when it’s on sale so I am able to can it.
 There’s nothing worse than having to drag myself to the grocery store when there’s a couple feet of snow on the ground!

-In this post, I’m sharing a list of the canning supplies we have for pressure canning (the only safe method at our altitude) as well as what you’ll need for the water bath method if you want to start there.
+Here is a list of the canning supplies we have for pressure canning (the only safe method at our altitude) as well as what you’ll need for the water bath method if you want to start there.

 Pressure canning is the only method recommended as safe by the US Department of Agriculture (USDA) for canning vegetables, meats, poultry and seafood.
 Here are the supplies you’ll need for pressure canning